-Ruud stunned by Brooksby at Australian Open
+Injured Djokovic battles through but Ruud out

 Brooksby will face Tommy Paul in the next round after his compatriot beat Spanish 30th seed Alejandro Davidovich Fokina in five sets.

-The men's draw was already without last year's Wimbledon runner-up Nick Kyrgios, who withdrew before the tournament through injury, leaving Novak Djokovic as the overwhelming favourite for a record-extending 10th men's title.
+The men's draw was already without last year's Wimbledon runner-up Nick Kyrgios, who withdrew before the tournament through injury, leaving Djokovic as the overwhelming favourite, assuming his hamstring holds up.

-The Serb is in action later on Thursday when he faces France's Enzo Couacaud in the second round (08:00 GMT).
-You can follow BBC radio and live text coverage of that match here.

 - Friends Will Be Friends: Stanley Tucci and his best friend talk about their love of food and art